mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 ---
 layout: article
-title: "Mastering Paper by 53: Drawing Skies and Clouds"
+title: "Mastering Paper by FiftyThree: Drawing Skies and Clouds"
-excerpt: "Learn techniques to draw blue skies, clouds, and pretty sunsets using the iPad app Paper by 53."
+excerpt: "Techniques for drawing blue skies, clouds, and pretty sunsets using the iPad app Paper by FiftyThree."
 modified: 2014-04-10
 image:
   feature: paper-53-skies-guide-feature.jpg